How to Deal with Desperate Times

 ‘I don’t suppose there are many places where Alpha happens to the sound of gunfire and rockets flying, but for us the message is simple: it is about hope, light and a future because it is about Jesus.’

-This is what Canon Andrew White, Vicar of St George’s, Baghdad, wrote to me in a letter describing their Alpha course.
+This is what Canon Andrew White, former Vicar of St George’s, Baghdad, wrote to me in a letter describing their Alpha course.
 They were in a desperate situation.
 The church had been bombed more than once.
 Many people in their congregation had been killed.
 Some of the leaders had been kidnapped.
 For some, profession of faith in Jesus means almost certain death.
 Yet in these desperate times, Andrew White is able to say that Jesus brings hope, light and a future.

 David, in the Psalms, speaks of ‘desperate times’ (Psalm 60:3).
 There are times in life when everything seems to go wrong.
 Maybe even now you are facing a desperate situation – perhaps with your health, a bereavement, the breakdown of a relationship, work problems, family difficulties, financial trouble or a combination of these.
 Even in desperate times, you can find the three great virtues of faith, hope and love.